o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-metrics/cpp-api.md

 ## C++ API Reference

-For a complete reference to the AWS Metrics C++ API, see the O3DE C++ API Reference Guide.
+See the O3DE API Reference Guide for a complete reference to the [AWS Metrics C++ API](/docs/api/gems/awsmetrics).

-TODO: Add link.